Strasser pigeon: Description and standard

 The German club breed standard describes them as large, massive, compact and low-set.
 The required minimum size must be maintained.
 Irrespective of exact weight and size requirements in grams and centimetres, the breed attributes must give the Strasser a harmonious overall appearance.
 Birds that are too large and lack elegance and aura are not the breeding goal.
-The females must also have the required body size, but must convey a feminine overall impression.
+The females must also have the required body size but must convey a feminine overall impression.
+The American version of the Strasser has its own standard, which is very similar, but the birds are larger overall and up to 30 ounces for adult males.

 The heads of Strasser pigeons are required to be large, well-rounded and broad, with the highest point of the head ideally lying approximately above the eye.
 Males in particular only look really masculine with a strong head.
 Females must also have a pronounced head that matches their body, but the overall feminine impression must not be lost as a result.
 The ideal head for a female therefore looks strong, but still feminine and elegant.

 The eye of a Strasser pigeon is required to be red to orange-red.
 Animals with fiery orange-red eyes are the least problematic in breeding; ruby-red eyes - whilst fully permitted and in no way inferior the aforementioned fiery orange-red eyes for exhibition purposes - can lead to incorrect eye colours in the offspring if both parents have ruby-red eyes.
 Small black dots in the iris and deformed pupils are faulty, as are drooping eyelids and feathers that stand directly in front of the eyes, making it difficult for the animals to see.
 The eye rims should be narrow and colour-matched to the individual colours, with the exception of reds and yellows, in which the eye rims have the colour of light flesh.
 The beak should be strongly developed, not too long, naturally shaped, slightly curved at the tip and close well.
 A lower beak that is visibly wider than the upper beak must be criticised.

 The medium-length neck should be strong and harmonious in the transition from the shoulders to the head.
 The neck plumage should be firm and smooth.
 The ideal chest must be wide, rounded, full and deep.
 This requirement can practically only be met in conjunction with sufficient shoulder width.
 It is considered a serious fault if Strasser's pigeons have a flat chest or if they lift their chest too high.
 Viewed from above, a good Strasser should have the shape of a pear.
 A prerequisite for this is sufficient shoulder width.
 From the shoulders the body becomes narrower and merges into the broad back and the equally broad tail.